thomasvt/Box2DNet/README.md

 Some functions or structs require you to pass in a delegate to a callback method.
 These are always `IntPtr`,

-To find out the parameters and return type, you must:
+To find out what parameters and return type your callback function should have, you must:

 * check the generated comments to find the identifier of the original C type
 * search for that identifier in the B2Api.cs to find the C# delegate definition.

-Once you found it, you create your function in C# and pass a function pointer to the Box2D native side.
+* create your callback function in C#
+* pass a function pointer retrieves with `Marshal.GetFunctionPointerForDelegate` to the Box2D native side.

 Here is an example on how to call `b2World_OverlapCircle` with a callback delegate of type `b2OverlapResultFcn`: